the1lab/1lab/src/Order/Instances/LexicalSum.lagda.md

 $$

 ::: note
-The above formulation intentionally avoids the conventional strict
+We avoid the more traditional formulation that uses the strict order:
-order:

 $$
   (i, x) < (j, y) \iff i < j \vee i = j \wedge x < y
 $$
 The reason is that $i < j$ naturally involves $i \neq j$ as we take the non-strict order $i \leq j$ as the primitive notion.
 Negated types carry little information and do not work well in constructive settings.